Gil Young-ah

 Gil Young-ah (born April 11, 1970) is a South Korean former female badminton player.
 She was born in Ansan.
+Gil has two children who are active elite badminton players.
+Her daughter Kim Ah-young plays for an elite high school team in Gyeonggi-do and Her son Kim Won-ho is an olympic silver medalist.

 At the 1992 Summer Olympics in Barcelona, she won the bronze medal in the women's doubles together with Shim Eun-jung.

 Four years later, at the Atlanta Olympics, she won the gold medal in the mixed doubles together with Kim Dong-moon and the silver medal in the women's doubles together with Jang Hye-ock.

 Gil retired from badminton after the 1996 Olympics and became an assistant coach of the Samsung Electro-Mechanics badminton team.
 In 2011, Gil became the first woman to be appointed head coach of a professional team in Korea.
 She was made Head Coach of the Samsung Electromechanics Women's Badminton Team.
 When Kim Moon-soo vacated his post as head of the men's team in late 2015, Gil was made Head Coach of the combined team.

-Gil has two children who are active elite badminton players.
-Her son Kim Won-ho is on the national team and her daughter Kim Ah-young plays for an elite high school team in Gyeonggi-do.